-As potential sponsors have more opportunities to invest their marketing budgets elsewhere and the number of inbound solicitations they get increases, it’s up to event professionals to find new and interesting ways to justify sponsors’ spend.
+As potential sponsors have more opportunities to invest their marketing budgets elsewhere and the number of inbound solicitations they get increases, it’s up to event professionals to find new and interesting ways to justify sponsors’ spend, attracting new sponsors.

-1. Present sponsors with deep data about their target audience
+1. Present event sponsors with deep data about their target audience.

 At the end of the day, the most basic reason marketers choose to sponsor events is to build their brand.
 The reason they have chosen your event as the vehicle to reach this goal is because they expect a high concentration of their target audience to be in attendance.
 Therefore, the best way to help your sponsors meet this goal is to provide them rich data about each of your attendees.